 Like my Pumpkin Baked Oatmeal Cups recipe?
 Pin for later!

-This Chocolate Chip Pumpkin Baked Oatmeal Cups recipe is perfect for a healthy on the to go breakfast for a snack!
+Chocolate Chip Pumpkin Baked Oatmeal Cups recipe

 - 2 cups old fashioned oats